Should You Self-Manage Your Vacation Rental?

 Direct payment cost

-Approximate direct payment-processing cost, showing how much channel mix changes owner economics.
+Approximate direct payment-processing cost, showing how much booking channels change owner economics.

 Tailored